JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/script.md

 ### Delay

-Introduces a delay (in minutes) between the previous instruction and the next one
+Introduces a delay in (virtual) minutes between the previous instruction and the next one.

 _Example:_